Filicia2208/T03_104395111/README.md

 Data Story:
 - Audience: Everyday Australian consumers researching TVs before purchase.
 - Audience Interest: Budget-conscious and want to minimise long-term electricity costs.
 The charts help them see which technologies, sizes and brands use the least power.
-- The story:Question 1 to question 3 show what is on the market (LCD (LED) is 83.02% of models whereas 55, 65 and 75 inch are the most common sizes).Question 4 to question 5 show what it costs in power  with LCD being of the least usage, OLED the most, and power is seen to rise with size.
+- The story: Question 1 to question 3 show what is on the market mainly stating LCD (LED) is 83.02% of models whereas 55, 65 and 75 inch are the most common sizes.
+Question 4 to question 5 show what it costs in power with LCD being of the least usage, OLED the most, and power is seen to rise with size.
 In addition, question 6 to  question 7 show that size does not detremine efficiency and that brands may differ, so buyers should compare star ratings and figures of power.

-- About the Data
+About the Data
-Data source: Publicly available Australian television energy rating data.
+- Data source: The data source is publicly available “Energy Rating Data for household appliances – Labelled Products" at http://data.gov.au/ with the category television.
-Data processing: Cleaned and analysed in Knime.
+- Data processing: The data was cleaned and analysed in Knime.
 Models were counted by technology, size and brand, and median or average power was calculated.
-Charts were exported as PNG.
+Finally, charts were exported as PNG.
-Privacy: The data describe TV models and not individuals.
+- Privacy: The data describe TV models and not individuals.
 Thus, the site collects no user data.
-Accuracy and limitations: Values are reported by manufacturers through cover models, not sales.
-The real power used depends on the settings and viewing habits.
-Larger screens have few models.
+- Accuracy and limitations: The values are reported by manufacturers through cover models, not sales.
+Moreover, the real power used depends on the settings and viewing habits of consumers.
+Lastly, snother limitation is that larger screens have few models.
-Ethics: The data are public and credited on the About Us page.
+- Ethics: The data are public and credited on the About Us page.
 Explanations describe patterns without endorsing any brand, and GenAI usage is disclosed below.

 Usage of GenAI:
 - GenAI was used during the debugging of the CSS codes, especially at the @media rules for 768px and 500.
 It was used to properly code the website's responsiveness to achieve the proper collapsiing of the information cards at homepage and also the navigation bar as the screen size decrease or is minimized.